chrisbanes/haze/docs/recipes.md

 Blurring the content behind app bars is a common use case, so how can we use Haze with `Scaffold`?
 It's pretty much the same as above:

-!!! tip "Multiple hazeChilds"
+!!! tip "Multiple hazeEffects"
-    Note: We are using multiple `hazeChild`s in this example.
-You can actually use an abitrary number of `hazeChild`s.
+    Note: We are using multiple `hazeEffect`s in this example.
+You can actually use an abitrary number of `hazeEffect`s.

 ``` kotlin
 val hazeState = remember { HazeState() }